UntitledsTakenNOOOO/dehacked-attack/pk3-defense/README.txt

 * DOUBLE-BLADED CHAINSAW: This is obviously only meant for killing, and does so with twice the efficiency of the normal chainsaw.
 * RIFLE: It's perfectly accurate, and fires faster than the normal pistol, giving it a strong presence as Rudy's starting weapon.
 	* Change: Rowdy Rudy 2 doubles bullet ammo pickups (20/100 instead of 10/50), but for balance reasons it's kept at 10/50 here.
+    * Balanced Mode: Works identically to Rowdy Rudy 1, meaning it fires in bursts in two, but fires much slower.
 * AUTOMATIC SHOTGUN: This weapon shreds demons far ahead of the relative competition, owing to a faster automatic reloading system.
 * CHAINGUN: Rowdy Rudy's chaingun is made from a darker metal, and fires faster, matching pace with DOOM -1's Uzi.
 * SUPER SHOTGUN: While Rowdy Rudy can reload the weapon faster than usual, ultimately this is just a return to the old reliable SSG.
-    * Balanced Mode: Rowdy Rudy cannot load the weapon that much faster than usual.
+    * Balanced Mode: Rowdy Rudy cannot load the weapon faster than usual.
 * ROCKET LAUNCHER: Putting the 'Rowdy' in Rowdy Rudy, this weapon fires faster than the ordinary Rocket Launcher.
     * Balanced Mode: Fires at the same rate as the normal rocket launcher, but with the new sprites.
 * BFG 9000: It's yellow now, and it's...basically identical to the standard BFG 9000.
 Sometimes, you can't beat the original.